-This tends to overlap with a whole range of tropes, ranging from The Good Chancellor to The Consigliere, to more morally ambiguous (or worse) ones such as Stage Mom, Poisonous Friend, Psycho Supporter, and Lady Macbeth.
+This tends to overlap with a whole range of tropes, ranging from The Good Chancellor to The Consigliere, to more morally ambiguous (or worse) ones such as Stage Mom, Psycho Sidekick, Psycho Supporter, and Lady Macbeth.
 Those darker tropes go double if the person in question doesn't want to be pushed into whatever position that is being planned for them.
 These actions can also backfire, and anyone hurt by the ambitious party may target the person they're supporting for revenge.
 Doubly so if it's felt that the person reaping the benefits of the ambition is an Accomplice by Inaction or guilty of Murder by Inaction.

 These sorts of supporters may be the difference in a Kingmaker Scenario.
 May be the result of the supporter being or becoming an Almighty Janitor, if it seems like they shouldn't have the ability to influence things as much as they do.
 Social Climber is a more general super trope.
 Mother Makes You King is a specific subtrope where a woman (usually barred from ruling due to Heir Club for Men) arranges for her son to be next in line to become king.